3.2 Spinal Cord Injury (SCI)

 | S1 | Ankle plantarflexion |

-A practical functional anchor: C6 tetraplegia allows tenodesis grasp and independence with many transfers and self-care using adaptive equipment, while C7 adds active elbow extension, greatly improving independent transfers and weight relief.
+Functional anchors the exam rewards: C6 tetraplegia allows tenodesis grasp (passive finger flexion when the wrist extends) and independence with many transfers and self-care using adaptive equipment; C7 adds active elbow extension, dramatically improving independent transfers and weight relief; C8-T1 allows hand function and independent living.
+At T1 and below, the patient typically achieves independent wheelchair-level function.

 Autonomic Dysreflexia — A Medical Emergency